objectis/ai-gpt2generator-flask/README.md

 ### Technologies used
 This system uses Python + Flask to show UI, collect payments and store user and payment information.

+### See it in action
+System can be tested here: https://machinelearning-final.herokuapp.com/